LieberLieber/LemonTree.Connect.Polarion.Demo/README.md

 # LemonTree.Connect.Polarion.Demo
-This Demo Repo showcases how LemonTree.Connect Polarion and LemonTree can work togehter
+This Demo Repo showcases how LemonTree.Connect Polarion and LemonTree can work in harmony!